truemail-rb/truemail-go/README.md

     // validationTypeByDomain.
 It is equal to empty slice of strings by default.
     blacklistedDomains: []string{"somedomain3.com", "somedomain4.com"},

     // Optional parameter.
+With this option Truemail will filter out unwanted mx servers via
+    // predefined list of ip addresses.
+It can be used as a part of DEA (disposable email
+    // address) validations.
+It is equal to empty slice of strings by default.
+    blacklistedMxIpAddresses: []string{"1.1.1.1", "2.2.2.2"},

+    // Optional parameter.
 This option will provide to use custom DNS gateway when Truemail
     // interacts with DNS.
 Valid port numbers are in the range 1-65535.
 If you won't specify
     // nameserver's ports Truemail will use default DNS TCP/UDP port 53.
 By default Truemail